mayarahmo/TurtleGenerator_Kettle_Plugin/Tutorial.md

 > Kettleplugin to write a RDF Turtle file from a CSV file.
 Turtle Generator is a plugin developed from the DataCube Transformator plugin: https://github.com/mayarahmo/DataCube_Kettle_Plugin

-CSV Input: The CSV file needs to be well formated, with one line of header where the first column is the subject and the others are the properties from that.
+CSV Input: The CSV file needs to be well formated, with one line of header with column names.
+The first column of data is the subject and the others are the properties from that.
 An example here: https://github.com/mayarahmo/TurtleGenerator_Kettle_Plugin/blob/master/example.csv

 To run a transformation do the following:
 ---